XC-/env2conffile/README.md

 # env2conffile
 env2conffile (name pending): Create a configuration file from env variables

+# Why

+Why indeed.
+This little script was inspired by Gitlab CI and outside of CI/CD, there might not be too much use for this.
+In CI/CD pipelines it is sometimes useful to generate configuration files depending on the target environment and sometimes using tools such as Ansible or Terraform can be overkill if the intention is to just generate simple files.
+Since most of the information is relayed via environment variables, templating and/or automatic creation of the said configuration files is a tempting option.

+This little script does just that.
+In CI environment one can define variables for example `PRODUCTION_DOMAIN` or `STAGING_DOMAIN` and this script does the rest so that just the `DOMAIN` part ends up in the configuration file.
+At simplest the files are plain JSON or YAML, but can be more complex.
+For that use case this tool supports [Handlebars](https://handlebarsjs.com/) templates.

 # Installation

 `npm install -g env2conffile` for global install or `npm install env2conffile` for local.